giacomobignardi/h2_SA_axis/README.md

-## Genetic Effects on Structural and Functional Properties of Sensorimotor-Association Axis of Cortical Organization are Selectively Distinct
+## Distinct genetic underpinnings of inter-individual differences in the sensorimotor-association axis of cortical organisation

 This repository contains the data, processed data, and the code to replicate the analysis made in:

 > G. Bignardi, M. G. Nivard, H. L. Schaare, B. C. Bernhardt, R.A.I.
 Bethlehem, S. E. Fisher, S. L. Valk.
-Genetic Effects on Structural and Functional Properties of Sensorimotor-Association Axis of Cortical Organization are Selectively Distinct (manuscript in preparation)
+Distinct genetic underpinnings of inter-individual differences in the sensorimotor-association axis of cortical organisation.

 ## Repository